Being an entrepreneur is not just about starting a company.

 Obviously, you don’t need certain skills or knowledge; those vary from company to company and industry to industry.
-In order to succeed at some businesses, you need to be a technology expert with the necessary programming experience.
+In order to succeed in some businesses, you need to be a technology expert with the necessary programming experience.
 For other companies, maybe you just need to be savvy at talking to people.

 Whether you’re starting a medical practice, a yoga studio, or a tech startup, all successful entrepreneurs share a few key personal characteristics.
 Here are seven of the most important:

 As the leader of your business, you will be the one who needs to cast a vision for your entire company.
-You’ll need to set the vision for the team, for your customers, and possibly even for investors.
+You’ll need to set the vision for the team, your customers, and possibly even investors.

-This takes an ability to think strategically and long term about what your company can become and what it can look like in the future.
+This takes an ability to think strategically and long-term about what your company can become and what it can look like in the future.
 It may mean imagining a bigger role for your company in the world than just the service or product it provides.